 Data Protection at Royal Mail Group

-Royal Mail Group is committed to high standards of information security, privacy and transparency and has a comprehensive framework in place to manage its Data Protection compliance, in line with industry standards.
+Royal Mail Group, which includes both Royal Mail (RM) and Parcelforce Worldwide (PFW), is committed to high standards of information security, privacy and transparency and has a comprehensive framework in place to manage its Data Protection compliance, in line with industry standards.

-For information about what personal data we use, how we process it, and why, see our Crystal Clear accredited Customer Privacy Notice on our website.
+For information about what personal data we use, how we process it, and why, see our Crystal Clear accredited Privacy Notice on our website. (or our People Privacy Notice for colleagues’ personal data).

-Royal Mail Group is advised by experienced lawyers, and regulatory and technical compliance experts, and has in place appropriate and proportional technical and organisations measures to meet its obligations.
-Royal Mail Group has dedicated Cyber Security and Data Protection teams who are responsible for providing support to the business in relation to privacy, data protection, information governance and information security.
-Royal Mail Group has its own dedicated Data Protection Officer in line with its legal obligations.
+Royal Mail Group has a dedicated Data Protection Officer and team responsible for advising the business in relation to privacy and data protection, in line with its legal obligations.
+Royal Mail Group is advised by experienced lawyers, and regulatory and technical compliance experts, and has in place appropriate and proportional technical and organisational measures to ensure it meets its obligations under data protection laws.
+Royal Mail Group also has a dedicated Cyber Security team who, along with the Data Protection Team, is responsible for providing support and advice to the business in relation to information governance and information security.

 Royal Mail Group takes its role as a data controller seriously.
-Royal Mail Group proactively engages with the ICO to ensure its practices and handling of privacy enquiries is done in the right way and protects the rights and freedoms of individuals.
-This open communication benefits our customers and colleagues, the ICO and ensures efficient management by Royal Mail Group.
+We proactively engage with the ICO (the UK’s Data Protection Regulator) to ensure our practices and prompt handling of privacy enquiries is done in the right way, protecting the rights and freedoms of the individuals whose personal data we hold.
+This open communication benefits our customers and colleagues and ensures efficient management by Royal Mail Group.

 Royal Mail Group’s role as a data controller

 We sometimes receive data protection questionnaires from customers who have assumed we are acting as their data processor when delivering mail, which in most cases is incorrect.
-Where we act as a controller, we take on controller responsibilities and therefore do not provide detailed responses to such questionnaires.
+Where we act as a controller, we take on controller responsibilities and manage this data in line with Royal Mail’s Data Protection Compliance framework and therefore we do not provide detailed responses to such questionnaires.

 Mail integrity

-Ensuring our people are aware of the need for data protection, security, and integrity of mail form a central part of recruitment, induction, training and daily activities, including our vetting standards extend to suppliers.
+Ensuring our people are aware of the need for data protection, security, and integrity of mail forms a central part of recruitment, induction, training, and daily activities, including our vetting standards, which extend to suppliers.

 Data retention

-Royal Mail Group has a Corporate Retention Schedule and supporting policies and procedures covering data retention requirements of the different record series we hold, plus secure data disposal/ destruction on expiry to comply with its legal and regulatory obligations.
+Royal Mail Group has a Corporate Retention Schedule and supporting policies and procedures outlining the data retention requirements of the different record series we hold, plus secure data disposal/destruction on expiry to comply with its legal and regulatory obligations.
+Royal Mail Group retains data in line with business and operational needs, or to meet legal requirements.

 Privacy by Design

-To support our privacy by design and by default approach, Royal Mail Group has an assurance program to ensure the technical and organisational measures that are in place to protect personal data continue to be are fit for purpose and operationally effective.
-Royal Mail Group’s privacy assurance function adopts a risk based approach to assuring Royal Mail Group’s systems, supply chain, subsidaries and business unit activities handling personal data.
-Working in line with ICO guidance and industry best practice, Royal Mail Group holds itself and its partners to account to protect all personal data and adhere to its compliance responsibilities.
+To assess and assure data protection compliance, Royal Mail Group has a 2nd line Privacy Assurance team and program to ensure the technical and organisational measures that protect personal data are fit for purpose and operationally effective.
+Royal Mail Group’s Privacy Assurance function adopts a prioritised, risk-based approach to controls assurance across its systems, supply chain, and personal data processing activities within the Group.
+In line with ICO guidance and industry best practice standards, Royal Mail Group holds itself and its partners to account to protect all personal data and adhere to compliance responsibilities.
+The outputs of assurance assessments are reported to the DPO, 1st line business areas and 3rd line Risk & Audit.